someengineering/resoto.com/src/pages/about.md

 Resoto automatically cleans up drift that shouldn't be there and closes the gap.

 Resoto indexes resources, captures dependencies, and maps out your infrastructure in a graph so that it is understandable for a human.
 The graph contains metrics for each resource.
-Developers and SREs can search the graph with a query language, and create alerting and cleanup workflows.
+Developers and SREs can search the graph with a search syntax, and create alerting and cleanup workflows.

 #### 1-Year Vision